 - Download the webinar's Q&A sheet

-This webinar will focus on success stories from Tampa Bay, Florida; Portland, Oregon; and Washington, DC that will provide insight from the nuts and bolts of grassroots organization to bike trains that are arranged and endorsed at the multi-school level.
-Presenters will highlight their unique programs but also outline the steps necessary to create and organize a bike train that will make a difference and the tips and tricks to keep them running smoothly.
+This webinar focuses on success stories from Tampa Bay, Florida; Portland, Oregon; and Washington, DC that provide insight from the nuts and bolts of grassroots organization to bike trains that are arranged and endorsed at the multi-school level.
+Presenters highlight their unique programs but also outline the steps necessary to create and organize a bike train that will make a difference and the tips and tricks to keep them running smoothly.